osch/lrexrepl/README.md

     If '--' is not specified and no files are given on the commandline, input file names are read line by line from stdin.

+    If '-' is specified input data from stdin is processed instead of file content.
+In this case the processed data is written to stdout.

     Lua scripts can be given directly on the commandline as arguments for -l, -b, -e, -f, -a.
 If one of these script arguments ends with '.lua' it is